Milan-BUAA/TSAN-brain-age-estimation/data_preprocessing/README.md

 ------

-In summary, after executing our preprocessing pipeline,  the data organization will change from
+In summary, after executing our preprocessing pipeline,  the data organization will change

+From

 ```
 Raw data Folder-----